ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

 ### Conclusion

-This article provides a solution of rather popular problem - ranges of dates overlap.
+This article provides a solution of a rather popular problem - ranges of dates overlap.
 Sometimes it's hard to pick a proper solution for a specific problem, but there should be always balance between code readability and efficiency.
-Credit goes to my colleagues who reviewed my pull request solved a similar problem and where all of these issues and approaches were discussed.
+Credit goes to colleagues who reviewed my pull request solved a similar problem and where all of these issues and approaches were discussed.

-Never give up finding a good solution of your problem, there is always opportunity to improve.
+Never give up finding a good solution to your problem, there is always opportunity to improve.
 Happy coding!